sihuo-design/CognitiveMirrors/README.md

 # Cognitive Mirrors

-**Cognitive Mirrors** is the official codebase for **“Cognitive Mirrors: Exploring the Diverse Functional Roles of Attention Heads in LLM Reasoning.”**
+**CognitiveMirrors** is the official codebase for **“Cognitive Mirrors: Exploring the Diverse Functional Roles of Attention Heads in LLM Reasoning.”**

 <p align="center">
   <img src="test.png" width="700">